 Product Liability for Dangerous Products

-Product liability cases involved a product that suffers from some sort of defect.
+Product liability cases involve a product that suffers from some sort of defect.
 That defect makes it dangerous and causes injury or death to the user or a third person.
 From a general perspective, product liability cases are the result of a manufacturing defect or a design defect.
-If you have been injured by a dangerous product, you should contact a Lakeland product liability attorney for a free consultation of the merits of your case.
+If you have been injured by a dangerous product, you should contact a product liability attorney Lakeland FL for a free consultation of the merits of your case.

 A manufacturing defect is a defect that is unique to the particular product in question.
 As such, a product with a manufacturing defect may be the only one of its kind or may be part of a bad batch of products to come off the assembly line.
 That manufacturing defect exists at the time the product is sent out for distribution and sale.

 On the other hand, a design defect is a problem with the way the product is designed.
 In other words, a product with a design defect is made to the manufacturing specifications without a problem.
 With a design defect, the theory of the case is essentially that a part of the product was inadequately designed for its intended use or that warnings or information provided by the manufacturer were inadequate.
 For example, if the blade of a lawnmower is made out of steel that is too brittle, then it is a design defect (rather than a manufacturing defect) as the wrong type of steel was used and it can break apart causing serious injury or death from flying shrapnel.